shapelets/khiva/doc/sphinx/source/index.rst

 Contents
 ========

-The following chapters will explain the tsfresh package in detail:
+The following chapters will explain the TSA package in detail:

 .. toctree::
    :caption: Table of Contents